 T’is the season of holidays!
 This is the time of year many people decorate their houses and have much company.
 Having a stinky pup can be embarrassing!
 Here’s how to rid your pooch of his not so merry odor BEFORE your guests arrive!

 STEP 1: CHANGE YOUR DOG’S DIET and get rid of the yeast from the INSIDE!
 The NUMBER ONE way to get rid of unwanted yeast is to change the diet.
 Click Here for a beginner’s guide to raw feeding!
-Feeding raw meat is not harmful for canines, they have a very acidic pH to their digestive system and the meat gets completely broken down and used for everything.
-Dogs are mainly carnivores.
-They don’t really need carbohydrates or grains in their diet as these don’t digest well, and usually just result in excess waste.
+Feeding raw meat is not harmful for canines, they have a very acidic pH to their digestive system which destroys the bad bacteria, allowing them to eat things like the neighbor’s garbage, and live to do it all over again!
+Dogs are mainly carnivores, they don’t really need carbohydrates or grains in their diet as these don’t digest well and usually just result in excess waste.
 Along with change in diet, adding a nutritional supplement is a great way to build up the immune system.
 Dinovite’s Canine Nutritional Supplement is a blend of highly absorbable vitamins and minerals to help balance and regulate the digestive tract and build up a healthy strong body!

-When a dog eats grains these break down into sugars in the system.
+When a dog eats grains, these break down into sugars in the system.
 These sugars get stored and feed the native yeast culture eventually creating an over population.
-This culture will begin to come out of every pore, and through their ears and their pads in their paws becoming a very irritating problem for your pup.
-Many people aren’t aware of the signs until it has gotten pretty icky!
+This culture will begin to come out through their pores, through their ears and their pads in their paws, becoming a very irritating problem for your pup.
+Many people aren’t aware of the signs until it has gotten pretty bad!

 STEP 2: Clean your dog’s ears!
-When your dog’s ears have a stale odor and or you see anything built up inside, you can clean them out with a little hydrogen peroxide and and Q-tip or cotton ball.
-Simply dip the Q-tip or cotton ball into the peroxide and gently wipe out the ear making sure not to go deep into the ear cavity.
+When your dog’s ears have a stale odor and/or you see anything built up inside, you can clean them out with a little hydrogen peroxide and a cotton ball.
+Simply dip the cotton ball into the peroxide and gently wipe out the ear making sure not to go deep into the ear cavity.
 Doing this will remove any nasty residue and infection from the skin temporarily and help to kill germs in the affected area.
 You can do this every few days while feeding a raw diet to help maintain the healthy skin.

 STEP 3: Wash away the yeast on the skin.
-Get rid of the stinky yeast from the outside while the new diet is working on the inside to starve the yeast.
-Giving your dog a regular bath with an organic, natural shampoo can help keep yeast off of the skin’s surface allowing it to breathe and stay healthy.
-Dinovite’s DogOsuds Essential oil blend shampoo is a great skin soother and contains Tea-tree oil which has anti-bacterial properties that help keep the skin and coat soft and infection free!
+Get rid of the stinky yeast from the outside while the new diet is working on the inside, to help keep them comfortable.
+Giving your dog a regular bath with a natural shampoo can help keep yeast off of the skin’s surface allowing it to breathe and stay healthy.
+Dinovite’s DogOsuds Essential oil blend shampoo is a great skin soother.
+It contains Tea-tree oil which has anti-bacterial properties that help keep the skin and coat soft and infection free!
 With these three tools in your belt you’ll be ready to tackle that yeast and have it gone in time to decorate your tree!
 Merry Christmas and Happy New Year from the Dinovite gang!

 You must be logged in to post a comment.